Skip to main content

 Saving

 Your code modifications are automatically saved at regular intervals.
-However, if you want to ensure immediate saving, you can click Save all to save all edited tabs. explorer
+However, if you want to ensure immediate saving, you can click Save all to save all edited tabs.

 Reloading code